Loading617/Mim/README.md

 </p>

 # Mim
-Channel Manager and Remote Control for IPTV Players for Windows Also, this is a reissue of VishuTV!
+Channel Manager and Remote Control for IPTV Players for Windows.
+Also, this is a reissue of VishuTV!